How To Prepare Yourself For Test Case Writing [Productivity Tips]

 3) Functional Test Failures

-• A number of failed functional test cases / Total number of executed functional test cases.
+• Number of failed functional test cases / Total number of executed functional test cases.

 • To be calculated monthly or fortnightly.